FlavorlessQuark/Black_Hole/README.md

 This past month I have been focusing on Graphics projects, which are my favorited.
 Eventually I would like to write a game engine.
 But for now I need to build my skills.
 SDL_Tools is a testimony of what I have learned, and I will upgrade it as time passes...

-**September 2020**

-- I am taking a break from graphics project to work on Advent of code.
-A series of short problems.
-I originally wanted to learned as many langues as possible but I think I will focus on these four : Python, C, C++ and Assembly.
-For the kind of work I want to do in the future, I think they are the best suited.
-As always I have recorded my progress in Python in Quarks.

 **October 2020**

 - Back to C for advent of Code.
 I have completed the year 2015 last month and hope to complete 2016 and 2017 and even start on 2018 this month.
 The goal being to finish all years in time for AoC 2020...